 The short answer is: no. By law in the UK, there is no legal obligation to have a funeral.
 However, when somebody dies, the body must be disposed of either by being buried, cremated or donated to medical science.

-A direct cremation is the cheapest way to be cremated or buried and prices start with Distinct Cremations from just £1,199.
-A celebration of life or a memorial service can still take place, but this takes place separately away from the cremation at a time and date of the family's choosing.
+A celebration of life or memorial can still take place, but this happens separately from the cremation at a time and place of the family’s choosing.
+This provides the flexibility to remember a loved one in a way that’s personal and meaningful to them.

 When someone dies, there are a number of legal requirements or processes that must be adhered to in the UK, even if you don't want to have a funeral.